julyx10/lap/docs/guide/introduction.md

 ### Key Features

 - **Local First**: Your photos stay on your own disk.
 No mandatory cloud upload, no cloud indexing.
-- **Fast Browsing**: Built with Rust and Tauri for responsive browsing across large libraries.
+- **Fast Browsing**: Built with Rust and Tauri, with a rebuilt scanner and optimized local database for large libraries.
 - **AI Search on Device**: Search with natural language, similar-image search, face clustering, and smart tags, all processed locally.
 - **Practical Organization**: Use favorites, ratings, tags, comments, camera and lens grouping, and duplicate detection to keep collections organized.
+- **Broad Video Support**: Open MP4, MOV, AVI, MKV, and 20+ other video formats across platforms.
 - **Built-in Editing Tools**: Quickly crop, rotate, adjust, and save changes without leaving the app.
 - **Folder-Based Workflow**: Lap reflects your real folder structure instead of forcing an import-only library model.